grcrane/jtd-remote/docs/components/codeinjection.md

 - Add link to blog pages to easily return to previous page

 ### Museum Section Break
-The following html is included as "code" on multiple pages to create a section break.
+The following html is included as "**Code**" on multiple pages to create a section break.

 ```
 <h4 class="museumSectionBreak colorAahom">